Colorado Nursing Home Abuse and Neglect Cases

 Non-economic damages are compensation for the intangible losses that do not have specific monetary values.
 These damages focus on the physical and emotional harm the victim suffered due to the abuse.

-• Loss of consortium for family members: This covers settlement for family members, such as spouses, for the loss of companionship, affection, or emotional support due to the injuries or death of their loved ones.
+• Loss of consortium for family members: covers settlement for family members, such as spouses, for the loss of companionship, affection, or emotional support due to the injuries or death of their loved ones.

-• Grief and sorrow in wrongful death cases: When nursing home abuse leads to the death of a resident, family members can file claims for the grief, sorrow, and emotional suffering they experience due to the loss of their loved one.
+• Grief and sorrow in wrongful death cases: When nursing home abuse leads to the death of a resident, family members can file claims for the grief, sorrow, and emotional suffering they experienced due to the loss of their loved one.

 A caregiver in blue uniform gesturing towards an elderly person with a cane.